ignition-is-go/rship-docs/src/06_Glossary/01_Programming/08_Payload.md

 # Payload

-The data carried by an Action command.
+The data carried with an Action command.